hrbigelow/opcheck/README.md

 ## Definition of Tuple Einstein notation

 Einsum Tuple notation is inspired by Einstein summation notation, and consists of tensor assignment statements.
-While Einstein summation uses subscripts, Einsum Tuple notation uses bracketed indices.
+While Einstein summation uses subscripts like
+$result_{brc} = mat1_{bri} * mat2_{bic}$, Einsum Tuple notation uses bracketed
+indices, like $result[b,r,c] = mat1[b,r,i] * mat2[b,i,c]$.
 Einsum indices denote tuples of Einstein indices in a fixed order.
 In the assignment, indices which appear on the right hand side but not the left are marginalized out.
 Indices which appear on the left but not the right cause broadcasting of the right-hand-side expression.

 For an example of broadcasting behavior, here is the definition of `tf.meshgrid` for `N = 4`:

 ```python